agataczerwinska-cmd/co2-emissions-analysis/README.md

 clear relationship hiding behind the same underlying question.
 Choosing the right variable to compare matters as much as finding data that's technically related.

+Methodology note: Production-based vs. Consumption-based emissions

+This analysis uses production-based (territorial) CO2 emissions, meaning emissions physically produced within Chile's borders.
+This is the standard measure used in most national inventories and by the World Bank.

+It's important to note this is not the same as Chile's carbon footprint.
+Production-based emissions don't account for trade.
+If a country exports resource-intensive goods (e.g., copper, in Chile's case), emissions from producing those goods count against Chile, even if the demand driving that production comes from consumers elsewhere.

+Consumption-based emissions would instead reallocate emissions to the country where goods are ultimately consumed, offering a different picture of responsibility.

+Limitation: This analysis does not adjust for trade, so conclusions about Chile's "environmental performance" relative to GDP should be read with that caveat.
+A natural extension of this project would be comparing production-based vs. consumption-based emissions to see how much of Chile's footprint is externally driven demand vs. domestic consumption.

 ## Tools used